elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/comparisons-operators.md

 ---

-### What is the difference between a regular equality check and strict equality?
+### What is the difference between a regular and strict equality check?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The main difference is that strict equality does a value type check without any conversion.</div><br />
+  <div><strong>Interview Response:</strong> The primary difference is that strict equality does a value type check without any conversion.</div><br />
   <div><strong>Technical Response:</strong> The regular equality check loosely compares values with type conversion.
-Where the strict-equality check compares the value and the data type without type conversion.
+In contrast, the strict-equality check compares the value and the data type without converting the types.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />